 Students go on to study a huge variety of law and non-law related degrees at university.
 Most students apply to study degrees at university but increasing numbers also apply for apprenticeships and employment.
 The course is particularly relevant to those who want to pursue legal careers but open to anyone who might find the course and subject matter interesting and helpful to future career plans.

 - Criminal and Civil Courts (In Manchester and London)

-- A variety of universities (departments and general open days)
+- A variety of universities (‘a day in the life of a legal trainee’, taster days and open days)

 - The legal and financial districts of Manchester and London

 - Careers events